<!--

 });

-See Automatic ERC-20 Approvals for the setup, or the Execute Intent guide for a full runnable example.
+See [Automatic ERC-20 Approvals](/cross-chain/advanced-usage#automatic-erc-20-approvals) for the setup, or the [Full Example](/cross-chain/example) for a complete runnable script.

-// User pays gas: send every transaction step in order.
+// User pays gas: send the transaction and wait for it to confirm.

 const hash = await walletClient.sendTransaction({